kpratikin/Detect-Target-Customers/README.md

-# Best Buy - Identify customers who have high propensity to buy extended protection plans.
+# Best Buy - Identify customers who have high propensity to buy protection plans.
 Identity customers who have high probability to purchase protection plan (Geek Squad Protection Plan) as a bundle product.